G-TAD: Sub-Graph Localization for Temporal Action Detection: Experiment

 \subsection{Ablation Study}

 \textbf{GCNeXt Module}: We ablate the three main components of GCNeXt, mainly GCN on temporal edges, GCN on semantic edges, and cardinality increase.
-Tab.~\ref{tab:abl_gcnext} reports the performance obtained on ActivityNet-1.3, when each component is separately enabled/disabled.
+Tab.~\ref{tab:abl_gcnext} reports the performance on ActivityNet-1.3, where each component is separately enabled/disabled.
 We see how each of these components contributes to the performance of the final G-TAD model.
 We highlight the gains from the semantic graph, showing the benefit of integrating adaptive context from semantic neighbors.
+It also shows cardinality 32 mostly outperforms cardinality 1.

-\textbf{SGAlign Module}: This layer extracts sub-graph features by densely sampling and rescaling underlying snippet features.
-The sampling density is defined by factor $s$ in Alg.~\ref{alg}.
-Tab.~\ref{tab:abl_sgoi} shows the effect of the sampling and feature concatenation from both temporal and semantic graphs on ActivityNet-1.3.
+\textbf{SGAlign Module}: The incorporation of semantic features in SGAlign aggregates more semantic context into each sub-graph, which benefits the subsequent localization compared to merely using the GCNeXt features.
+The sampling interval $s$ in Alg.~\ref{alg} is adaptively computed for each sub-graph, leading to better performance than a fixed value (\textit{e.g.} $s=1$).
+Tab.~\ref{tab:abl_sg} shows the effect of semantic features and the sampling strategy from both temporal and semantic graphs on ActivityNet-1.3.
 While sampling densely gives us minor improvements, we obtain a larger gain by including context information from the semantic graph.

 \textbf{Sensitivity to Video Length}: We report the results of the sensitivity of G-TAD to different window sizes in THUMOS-14 in Tab.~\ref{tab:abl_window}.
-G-TAD benefits more from larger window sizes ($L=256$ vs. $128$) for large windows mean G-TAD can aggregate more context snippets from the semantic graph.
-Performance degrades at $L=512$, where GPU memory limited us to use a batch size of only 2.
+G-TAD benefits more from larger window sizes ($L=256$ vs. $128$).
+Larger windows mean that G-TAD can aggregate more context information from the semantic graph.
+Performance degrades at $L=512$, where GPU memory limits the batch size and network training is influenced.